LaravelDaily/course-react-parking/docs/Lesson 8 - Loading state and register form.md

 />
 ```

-`disabled` property will be applied to input tags only if `loading` state evaluates to true.
+The `disabled` property will be applied to input tags only if the `loading` state evaluates to true.

-Also update the button.
+Also, update the button.

 ```jsx
 <button type="submit" className="btn btn-primary" disabled={ loading }>